DIPlib/diplib/changelogs/diplib_next.md

 - The `dip_image` constructor (and consequently some functions such as `newim`) again accept some data type aliases that existed in DIPimage 2.x (`'bin8'`, `'int'`, `'uint'`, `'float'`, `'complex'`).
   These are not terribly useful, but there's no reason not to accept them.

+- When `imread` delegated to MATLAB's built-in image file reading capability, it failed to tag CMYK images as such.

 (See also bugfixes to *DIPlib*.)